lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 %}}
 <!-- prettier-ignore-end -->

-[^figureconventions]:
-    In this figure and below, circles are SSA values, with hyperedges spanning between them and labelled with operations.
-Hyperedges attached to the white half of circles are value definitions, while hyperedges attached to the black half of circles are value uses.
-Dashed arrows indicate hierarchical dependencies; the dashed rectangles mark the regions of the graph.
+In this figure and below, circles are SSA values (the vertices of the hypergraph), while the edges spanning between them are the operations.
+Edges attached to the white half of circles are value definitions, while hyperedges attached to the black half of circles are value uses.
+The `call` and `+` operation can be read left to right: for instance, the two values `x` and `y` on the left of `call` are inputs (the operation _uses_ those values, and is thus attached to the black half of the circles), whereas the `x + y` value on the right is the output of the `call` operation (the operation _defines_ this value, which is thus attached to the white half of the circle).

-Importantly, the outer "black box" `call` operation is connected to _use_ and _def_ values which must match the inputs and outputs that the nested region expects.
+Dashed arrows indicate hierarchical dependencies that map the frame edge to the two input and output edges in the child region; dashed rectangles mark the non-root regions of the graph.

+Importantly, the frame edge representing the `call` operation must intuitively "forward" all its input values to the `in` operation of the child region, and similarly passes on the value at the `out` operation to the output value of the `call` output in the parent graph.
 Passing function arguments and retrieving returned values in this fashion will be very familiar to any computer scientist.
 Unlike most programming languages, this is also how in minIR values are passed to and from _any_ control flow constructs we would wish to model.

+In terms of graph structure, this relation between values in parent and child regions means that the arity and types of the inputs and outpus of `call` fix the signatures of the child `in` and `out` operations.
+{{% refdefinition "def-hier-hypergraph" %}} already ensures that the input and output arities of `in` and `out` are correct.
+The correct typing of these input and output values will be ensured by the type system, which we discuss in a separate section below.

+To handle constructs that require more than one child region, such as an `if-else` statement, we can use frames that have zero input and one output:

+{{% figure src="/svg/ifblock.svg" width="30%" nobg=true %}}

+The output of the `ifblock` is intuitively a higher-order type representing an operation that takes two inputs and ouputs the sum.

-An if-else statement might then look as
+An if-else statement might then look as follows:
-follows:

 <!-- prettier-ignore-start -->
 {{% figure
     src="/svg/ifelse-minir.svg"
-    width="80%"
+    width="65%"
     nobg=true
 %}}
 <!-- prettier-ignore-end -->